 So it was Jung himself whose dogmatic adherence to noumenalism made communications with other disciplines (especially theology) impossible.
 Among Jungians today many hold with epistemic phenomenalism, and the consequences are deleterious, contributing to the isolation of Jungian psychology.
 They write books neglecting scholarly knowledge in the field, safe in the conviction that experts only rely on “anthropomorphisms”.
 Especially the views of theologians, biblical exegetes and historians, can be safely neglected.
 After all, Jung made an example to follow, in writing Answer to Job.

 It has been argued that Jung misused the Kantian terms.
 I’m not so sure of that; he simply expanded their usage.
 According to Kant, the thing-in-itself is ordered by the categories into a phenomenon.
-If an archetypal image is a Kantian phenomenon, it requires that the archetype-as-such is spatiotemporally present.
-It isn’t, of course (cf. de Voogd 1984).
+If an archetypal image is a Kantian phenomenon, it requires that the archetype-as-such is spatiotemporally present (cf. de Voogd 1984).
+In Jung’s theory it is not; so this is a self-contradiction.
 Nevertheless, consider that the archetypes order the mental experience, both from themselves and of themselves.
 In such a way they correspond to the Kantian categories, the difference being that the archetypes are more numerous and beyond the grasp of the intellect.
 (Jung opines that “Kant reduced the archetypes to a limited number of categories of understanding” (CW 8, para.
 276).)
 Roger Brooke says:

 The archetypes become both ‘categories’ and noumenata (unknowable things-in-themselves); and if archetypal images are phenomenal, they are no longer grounded in the given world but in the psyche.
 Instead of the structural relation between person and world, or ‘category’ and phenomenon, there are the intra-psychic relations between consciousness (archetypally structured, perhaps) and archetypal images.
 Even the postulated noumenon is no longer ‘out there’ but is equally the unknowable intra-psychic source of archetypal images.
 Otherness evaporates and relationships collapse into identities.
 Just as the religious person ‘relates’ to God by ‘projecting’ the ‘corresponding’ psychic God-image, so the child relates to his mother by projecting an internal image of mother on to her, the father relates to his children by projecting an internal image of the child on to them, the woman relates to her lover by projecting her animus on to him, and the parishioner relates to her priest through the projected image of the priest.
 This theoretical mishmash has the practical effect of collapsing personal boundaries, rendering relationships narcissistic, and dulling our empathic sensibilities.
 At its conceptual core is Jung’s misuse of Kant.
 (Brooke, 2015, pp. 80-81)